sorryfornow/Pipeline/README.md

 These are helper types to assist users in implementing common component types.

-A `sink` consumes values but does not produce any; it is the end of a pipeline.
+A `sink` consumes values but does not produce any; it is the end of one branch of a pipeline.
 For simplicity we assume that a sink will only ever have one input slot.

 A `source` produces values but does not consume any; it is the start of a pipeline.
-Since this type has no slots, we should provide a default implementation for `connect` (to simplify user code).
+Since this type has no slots, we should provide a default implementation for `connect` (to simplify user code and ensure code can compile).

 Synopsis:
 ```cpp